 - No teams from communities with two or more public high schools will be allowed to construct multiple district rosters.
 Communities with two or more public high schools cannot field teams that draw players from territory that covers more than one of those high schools.
 If one middle school feeds two different high schools, those players living in the territory covered by High School A can play for A's feeder team; likewise, those players living in the territory covered by High School B can play on B's feeder team.
 Also, the students attending that junior high school can play together as a team.

 - Certain children of teachers who are paid to teach and be the head varsity basketball coach in a district in which they do not live.
-For example, in the case of a head varsity coach who lives in District A, but is paid to teach and be the head coach of District B's girls varsity basketball team, that coach's daughters (not sons) can play on a team representing either District A or B during the 2018-2019 season, but cannot play for both.
+For example, in the case of a head varsity coach who lives in District A, but is paid to teach and be the head coach of District B's girls varsity basketball team, that coach's daughters (not sons) can play on a team representing either District A or B during the 2019-2020 season, but cannot play for both.
 The same is true of a boys varsity coach's son.
-The rationale for this rule exception is that the girl (or boy) in question will very likely play for her (his) parent once she (he) gets to high school and should be allowed to play with her (his) prospective high school teammates while younger.
+The rationale for this rule exception is that the child in question will very likely play for their parent once they get to high school and should be allowed to play with their prospective high school teammates while younger.